Aliases for ADRB2 Gene

 GeneCards Summary for ADRB2 Gene

 ADRB2 (Adrenoceptor Beta 2) is a Protein Coding gene.
 Diseases associated with ADRB2 include Asthma and Obesity.
-Among its related pathways are Peptide ligand-binding receptors and NFAT and Cardiac Hypertrophy.
+Among its related pathways are Signaling by GPCR and Development Ligand-independent activation of ESR1 and ESR2.
 GO annotations related to this gene include G-protein coupled receptor activity and enzyme binding.
 An important paralog of this gene is ADRB1.

 UniProtKB/Swiss-Prot for ADRB2 Gene

 Beta-adrenergic receptors mediate the catecholamine-induced activation of adenylate cyclase through the action of G proteins.
 The beta-2-adrenergic receptor binds epinephrine with an approximately 30-fold greater affinity than it does norepinephrine.

 The adrenergic beta2 receptor (beta2-adrenoceptor) is a member of the adrenergic receptor group of G-protein-coupled receptors that also includes alpha1A, alpha1B, alpha1D, alpha2A, alpha2B, alpha2C, beta1 and beta3.
 They are located primarily in the CNS, heart, kidney and muscle.